sevsev9/tsp-min/README.md

 A simplistic Travelling Sales Person implementation based on a custom-made Dataset.
  - made by: [Severin Mairinger](https://www.github.com/sevsev9)

+Side Note: This project was written in another private repository of mine.
+Should you, for any reason, want the commit history please ask me.

 ## Technologies Used
 ### NodeJS
 Used to interface with the Google Maps API to acquire the following information: